anbox-cloud/discourse-docs/howto/update/upgrade-appliance.md

     reboot-needed: true
     version: 1.19.1

-When the upgrade has finished the appliance is again available for regular use.
+When the upgrade is successful, the appliance is again available for regular use.